ignisc4t/Metasploit-aio/README.md

 chmod +x metasploit-aio.sh
 ./metasploit-aio.sh
 ```
-follow the instruction in the script.
+follow the instruction in the script. enter metasploit version manually</br>
+e.g. 5.0.99 or 6.0.2 etc.

 or
 ```